kngevrything/kweather/README.md

 # kweather
-MagicMirror weather provider using Weather.com's API using a specific weather station's data
+MagicMirror weather provider using Weather.com's API and a specific weather station's data

 ## Installation